Karp Family Foundation

 How to Apply

 This funder does not have a public application process.
-The Karp Family Foundation does not accept unsolicited grant applications and only funds pre-selected organizations.
+The Karp Family Foundation does not accept unsolicited grant applications and only funds pre-selected organisations.
 The foundation uses a proactive approach to grantmaking, choosing who to fund according to the trustees' personal interests and relationships.

 Without a website or published grantmaking guidelines, the foundation maintains very limited transparency about its processes.
 Grant seekers cannot apply directly—funding is determined through the Karps' personal networks and board involvement.